Nxve/AutoMudaeExt/README.md

     - Maybe whole series too
 - Option to use $dk, $daily
 - Option to use $us, $rolls and $rt when needed
+- Account management:
+    - $givek: Transfer kakera between users
+    - $wp: Remove claimed wishes
-- Wished characters maintenance: remove claimed wishes, wish from user configured list of interesting characters
+    - $wish: Wish from user configured list of interesting characters
-- Transfer characters between users
+    - $give: Transfer characters between users
 - Portability to other browsers

 ###### Initial boilerplate was created following instructions from [this LogRocket post](https://blog.logrocket.com/creating-chrome-extension-react-typescript/)